dimidagd/ultralytics_dotav2/evaluate/metrics/mape/README.md

 - `float`: if multioutput is `uniform_average` or an ndarray of weights, then the weighted average of all output errors is returned.
 - numeric array-like of shape (`n_outputs,`): if multioutput is `raw_values`, then the score is returned for each output separately.

-Each MAPE `float` value is postive with the best value being 0.0.
+Each MAP `float` value is positive with the best value being 0.0.

 Output Example(s):
 ```python